How the Actors from “The Crown” Compare to the Real-Life British Royals

 This addictive Netflix series has had more viewers worldwide than the wedding of Princess Diana and Prince Charles.
 Could the secret sauce be the (mostly) impeccable casting?

 The Crown tells the dramatic tale of the rise of Her Majesty Queen Elizabeth II from a little girl born a relatively minor British princess to the revered queen of the United Kingdom.
 The general consensus among viewers and critics is that all four of the Netflix show’s seasons thus far have been nothing short of riveting (albeit somewhat fictionalized), as well as superbly acted.

-So now, as we eagerly await Season 5 and the new cast members who will be playing older versions of the “characters” we’ve come to feel we know personally, let’s see how the actors from The Crown compare to the real-life royals and other characters in their world.
+So now, as we eagerly await Season 5 of The Crown and the new cast members who will be playing older versions of the “characters” we’ve come to feel we know personally, let’s see how the actors from The Crown compare to the real-life royals and other characters in their world.
 You’ll also want to check out these 50 things you still don’t know about the royal family, despite having watched the series.

 Queen Elizabeth II as a young woman, as played by Claire Foy

 Claire Foy’s portrayal of the Queen from young adulthood through the first decade or so of middle age has been an absolute revelation.
 Thanks to Foy’s deeply felt, Emmy-winning portrayal, it feels as though we have a sense of the Queen as a person.
 And by that, we mean as a devoted daughter, a young woman in love, a mother, a politician, a boss-in-training who is excited but trepidatious about assuming the top leadership role in her “Firm,” and, ultimately, the boss.
 (Just take a look at how the Queen handles Winston Churchill’s attempt to delay her coronation in Season 1).
 Of course, it’s hard to capture someone’s entire life in just a few short hours.
 Here are another 32 things you probably still don’t know about Queen Elizabeth.